When was the last time you looked something up in an encyclopedia?

 So what about the rest of the web?
 Unfortunately, the majority of websites only use keyword search, the earliest form of search from the early 2000s which relies on only a single algorithm to match a query’s keywords with documents that contains the most mentions of the keywords, then delivers the end user a list of links to click through.
 (This is pretty analogue for the height of the digital era.)

 For example, if you go to a business website and search for something complex, meaning a multi-word, natural language question, you don’t get a rich Google-like snippet in return.
 Instead, you get a list of links.
-See the example below: On the left is a query asking the difference between a fixed-rate mortgage and a variable-rate mortgage on a bank’s website.
+See the example below: On the left is a query asking the difference between a 410(k) and an IRA on a bank’s website.
 In this case the user gets a list of links to consider in order of relevance.
 But upon closer examination of the snippet of information under each link, it’s hard to know which link will really be the most useful.
 So, it’s basically a guessing game.

 Conversely, with Extractive QA that same query is met with a specific answer.
 In the example on the right above, not only does the customer get the specific answer, more also a portion of the section of the unstructured document where the answer was pulled from.
 No clicking, no scrolling, and — most importantly — no guessing.